Jingyuanisxzs/Flow_Cluster_Tool/README.md

 # Flow_Cluster_Tool

 This is a Nodejs web application(with some python scripts).
+The important data is not here.
+You should use your own flow_matrices.omx file. package.json and package-lock.json might should be removed before setting up.

 ## Set Up
 ### 1. Download the folder